 Do what makes you happy!
 If you don’t enjoy something, don’t do it!
 Embrace this if you want to play a song you love, write your own songs, or simply inflict mental anguish upon yourself.
 The first few major chords are like the alphabet… if you want to play music, unfortunately, you have to force yourself into figuring them out first.

-If you’re looking for some singing tips, drink warm water, because that’s the one of the few universally agreed upon words of wisdom, and go here!
+If you’re looking for some singing tips, drink warm water, because that’s the one of the few universally agreed upon words of wisdom, and sing along with lyrics here!